CoastalME (Coastal Modelling Environment)

 336//

-337// Input, int N, the number of sample points.
+337// Input, double X[N], the coordinates of the sample points.

 338//

-339// Input, double X[N], the coordinates of the sample points.
+339// Output, double F[N], the function value at the sample points.

 340//